KarelZe/thesis/references/obsidian/📑notes/🔢Tradesize rule notes.md

 Motivated by the diminishing performance of the classical algorithms (such as the previously introduced tick test and quote rule) for option trades, where the trade size matches the bid or ask size, [[@grauerOptionTradeClassification2022]] propose to
 Due to the restrictions on the trade size, this rule needs to be combined with other rules.

+In a similar vein, the *trade size rule* reuses the ask and bid quote size to improve the classification performance of trades where the trade size equals the ask quote or bid quote sizes.

 **Notes:**
 - proposed on the ISE and CBOE dataset
 - “We hypothesize that this overall weak performance is driven by sophisticated customers often using limit orders instead of market orders when implementing their trading strategy.
 Potential reasons are that bid-ask spreads are relatively high and option bid and ask quotes are updated infrequently (see Muravyev and Pearson (2020) for a related discussion on liquidity timing).
 When a customer’s limit order is filled by a market maker, the order is systematically misclassified by quote rules.
 We identify such limit orders by comparing trade sizes with bid and ask quote sizes and propose a correction to their classification.” (see [[@grauerOptionTradeClassification2022]]) For the idea of sophisticated customers in US law (see [[@fletcherSophisticatedInvestorsFederal1988]])